 Mandatory testing for the virus could be a way forward, but while it has been made available to front line workers looking after children in care, vulnerable children are still not eligible for these tests, making it impossible to know the full extent of infection spread within children’s homes.

 The testing kits too, are problematic.
-A booking form produced by Wakefield NHS for health and social care staff requesting a test, highlights concerns about the accuracy of the kits.
+A booking form produced by Wakefield NHS for health and social care staff requesting a test seen by this site, highlights concerns about the accuracy of the kits.

 The test used in their programme is called PCR, which NHS Wakefield says has a high number of false negative results, and that, “Research studies have suggested that false negatives may be as high as 30% in ‘real world’ testing situations.”